mikerodrigues/lm_rest/README.md

 attributes, edit them, and update objects.
 You can get a `Hash` version of the object with `#to_h`.

-Note: This library currently does not handle pagination of resources.
-If you make a request that will return more than 300 resouces, you will need to make multiple calls using the `size` and `offset` request parameters.
+Note: This library handles pagination for you!
+Use `size` and `offset` request parameters and get sane results.
+Default `size` is the total number of existing objects.
+The default `offset` is 0.

 ## Usage